dgoetsch/dnd-5e-api-ext/README.md

 ## Load data & Generate Models

-The `generate` project can generate domain models for ui applications based on the json data in the api.
+The `generate` project can generate domain models, clients, and json parsers for kotlin-js applications.

 Running `generate` will scrape the entire remote d&d5e api and download the json into `api-resources/`.

-Generated files will be in the `generated` project
+Generated files will be in the `web:generated` project

 ```shell script
 $ ./gradlew generate:run